 The official name for Glass-Steagall was the Banking Act of 1933 (48 Stat.
 162).
 The law was named after its sponsors, Senator Carter Glass, D-Va. and Representative Henry B. Steagall, D-Ala.

 Glass-Steagall was passed by the House of Representatives on May 23, 1933.
 It was passed by the Senate on May 25, 1933.
-It was signed into law by President Roosevelt on June 16, 1933.
-It was originally part of his FDR's New Deal.
+It was signed into law by President Roosevelt on June 16, 1933, as part of the New Deal.
 It became a permanent measure in 1945.

-The first beneficiary was Citigroup.
-It had begun merger talks with Travelers Insurance in anticipation of Glass-Steagall's repeal.
+Citigroup had begun merger talks with Travelers Insurance in anticipation of Glass-Steagall.
 In 1998, it announced the successful merger under a new company called Citigroup.
 Its move was audacious, given that it was technically illegal.
-But banks had been taking advantage of loopholes in Glass-Steagall since the Reagan administration.
-By the time the act was repealed, it was virtually toothless.
+But banks had been taking advantage of loopholes in Glass-Steagall.

 The repeal of Glass-Steagall consolidated investment and retail banks through financial holding companies.
 The Federal Reserve supervised the new entities.
 For that reason, few banks took advantage of the Glass-Steagall repeal.
 Most Wall Street banks did not want the additional supervision and capital requirements.